royliuyu/3D-Point-Cloud-Automatic-Annotation/README.md

 - visit http://0.0.0.0:8081 in browser

 ## Acknowledgement
-The part of the manual annotation adjustment work is based on [SUSTechPOINTS](https://github.com/naurril/SUSTechPOINTS).
+Part of the manual annotation adjustment work is based on [SUSTechPOINTS](https://github.com/naurril/SUSTechPOINTS).